Mandala Airlines Flight 091: Accident

 The aircraft then struck several approach lights located at the end of the runway before traveling across grass, crossing a small river and finally crashing onto the crowded Djamin Ginting road.
 Onlookers and motorists on the road panicked as the aircraft came towards them.
 The left wing struck a building and the aircraft exploded into flames.
 It broke into three parts.
 Passengers on the aft fuselage stated that the front part of the aircraft was obliterated as the aircraft exploded.
 It continued to slide onto the road, hitting multiple cars, bikes, powerlines and streetlamps and destroying several shops and houses.
-Several unnoticing drivers got their vehicles flipped by the sliding aircraft and subsequently burst into flames.
+Several unaware drivers got their vehicles flipped by the sliding aircraft and subsequently burst into flames.
 The aft fuselage then came to rest in the middle of the road.

 Immediate aftermath

 As the aircraft's 41,000 kg of fuel ignited, it caused a massive fire in the area.
 Multiple houses and shops nearby caught fire, trapping residents and shoppers.
 The situation was chaotic and was filled with screams of residents who were searching for their relatives and families in the neighborhood, while dozens of people were seen running with their clothes alight.
 In the Polonia airport control tower, air traffic controllers immediately closed the airport and notified the airport's fire brigade about the crash.
 However, when fire crews arrived at the end of Runway 23, they realized that the crash site was outside the airport perimeter and that there was no access to the accident site.

 Locals immediately assisted the search and rescue operation.
 Medan's firefighting units and ambulances were immediately dispatched onto the scene.
 As rescuers had not arrived at the crash site, multiple victims had already been transported with private cars and public minibuses.
 Rescuers were quickly overwhelmed by the number of victims and the number of onlookers at the crash site.
 As there was no coordination among the rescue team, the evacuation was severely hampered.
 The chaotic situation and crowded condition of the crash site rendered the evacuation process to be difficult.

 Survivors escaped from the burning aircraft through a gaping hole at the front part of the remaining aft fuselage.
 As the fire on the aircraft intensified, residents noticed that one of the pilots was still alive.
 They then tried to extricate him from his seat.
 However, as they were unfamiliar with the seat's harness, they were unable to get him out.
 An explosion suddenly struck the cockpit, causing the rescuers to run away.